pauloinfotec/spring-wallet/README.md

 ## API requirements and running instructions
 1. Java 17
-2. Maven 3 to build the application
+2. Maven 3 to build the application.
+Its is available here: https://maven.apache.org/download.cgi
-3. Download and install PostgreSQL server (version 9.6 or higher).
+3. Download and install PostgreSQL server (tested on version 9.6).
 It is available here: https://www.postgresql.org/download/
 4. Connect to the Postgres server and create database walletdb.
 5. You will need to run some scripts on database using psql CLI so that you be able to test application:
    ```